Next Start

 • Adaptability: Every day is different in the automotive industry.
 This fast-moving career calls for the ability to overcome challenges and meet customer expectations all while performing adequate work.

 Need help sharpening these skills?
-Keep reading for seven steps on how to become a mechanic.
+Keep reading for our step-by-step explanation on how to become a mechanic.

 So, is becoming an auto mechanic possible without going to school?
 The truth is employers often exclude applicants for auto mechanic roles if they haven’t graduated high school.